 I have a long-standing curiosity and fascination with individuals’ formation and learning, and this has become a focus for my academic career.
 How do nurses learn to nurse well across the continuum of education, from undergraduate nursing education to continuing professional education, and in diverse settings?

-Dr. Jantzen has been involved in nursing education for more than fifteen years, as a clinical practice educator, classroom teacher, and academic leader.
+Dr. Jantzen has been involved in nursing education for sixteen years, as a clinical practice educator, classroom teacher, and academic leader.
 She received the NNPBC Award of Excellence in Nursing Education (2017).
 Dr. Jantzen also served on the executive of the Nurse Educators of British Columbia (2016-2019).
-She serves on the BCCNP Education Program Review Committee (2019-2021), and is a member of the International Learning Collaborative (ILC).
+Dr. Jantzen serves on the BCCNP Education Program Review Committee (2019-2021) and is a member of the International Learning Collaborative (ILC), an organization committed to research and education of Fundamentals of Care in nursing.
 Prior to her academic career she practiced nursing in medical cardiology, including critical care, telemetry, and post-intervention cardiac care.

 Dr. Jantzen conducted a narrative inquiry exploring nurses’ experiences of professional development, and a grounded theory study of how experienced nurses’ learn to nurse well in the contemporary healthcare environment.
-With colleagues across three post-secondary institutions, she is completing an evaluation of a violence-prevention multimodal education intervention for first-year undergraduate nursing students.
-Her current projects include a grounded theory study of how BSN students learn dispositions for good nursing, self-awareness, trustworthiness, and open-mindedness.
+With colleagues across three post-secondary institutions, Dr. Jantzen is leading a project related to how BSN students learn dispositions for good nursing, self-awareness, trustworthiness, and open-mindedness.